 Now, in the light of these recent trends, you can be certain you’re a target too.
 They’ll try hitting your company’s system whether you like it or not.
 However, the outcome depends on how well you seal all the possible loopholes.
 To help you with that, here are some of the best data security checklists, which you might want to leverage.

 One particular thing you should keep a close eye on is the devices connected to your network.
 Every single endpoint device is a potential vulnerability that cyberattackers could eventually take advantage of.
 It just so happens that cybercriminals are particularly fond of capitalizing on the resultant BYOD weak links.
-On top of that, it’s no secret that the use of IoT is rising fast within the corporate world.
-You can expect more than 31 billion connected devices by the end of 2020, and 75 billion by 2025.

 Businesses simply love the BYOD strategy, because it enhances their overall workplace productivity quite substantially.
 So, you can bet they're not going to drop it anytime soon.
 And neither should you, especially when you apply the following data security checklist to protect the system: